sparkfun/SparkFun_STCC4_Arduino_Library/README.md

 - CO2 concentration in ppm, with CRC-validated transfers
 - Ambient temperature and relative humidity, gathered by the STCC4 from the onboard SHT40
-- Fully automatic CO2 compensation — no sketch code required
+- Fully automatic CO2 compensation
 - Continuous measurement mode (1 s interval) and low-power single shot mode
 - Sleep / wake control for battery-powered projects (~1 µA in sleep)
 - Ambient pressure compensation for operation at altitude